-In addition, Kentucky collects a license tax on race operators based on the average daily mutuel handle-up to \$2,500 for a daily average of over \$900,000.
-Ohio imposes a racing permit tax of 3%, plus 0.5% of total daily wagers on wagering pools other than win, place, or show, plus 0.1% if total wagers are below \$5 million and 0.15% if they are at least \$5 million.
-Nebraska imposes a tax of 0.64% of gross wagers in the preceding year.
-At least 13 states tax admissions to racetracks, in amounts ranging from 5¢ in New Jersey to 50¢ in Wisconsin.
+In addition, Ohio imposes a racing permit tax of 3%, plus 0.5% of total daily wagers on wagering pools other than win, place, or show, plus 0.1% if total wagers are below \$5 million and 0.15% if they are at least \$5 million.
+Nebraska imposes a tax of 2% of gross wagers in the preceding year.
+At least 12 states tax admissions to racetracks, in amounts ranging from $5\notin$ in New Jersey to $50\notin$ in Wisconsin.
 States that levy admissions taxes as percentages of admission charges include New York (4%); Kansas, Missouri, and Oklahoma (10% each); and Rhode Island (20%).
-Kansas also charges 20¢ per admission at facilities that are exempt from local property taxes.
-Florida's rate is the greater of 10¢ or 15% of the admissions charge; Arkansas' is the greater of 10¢ or 10% of the admissions charge.
+Kansas also charges $20\notin$ per admission at facilities that are exempt from local property taxes.
+Florida's rate is the greater of $10\notin$ or 15% of the admissions charge; Arkansas' is the greater of $10\notin$ or 10% of the admissions charge.

 Several states also collect similar taxes on dog racing and jai alai games.
 Connecticut, Florida, and Rhode Island each impose a tax on the handle for jai alai.
-Five states tax live dog racing: Alabama, Arkansas, Florida, Iowa, and West Virginia.
-Seven other states have dog racing taxes on the books but have no in-state dog racing: Connecticut, Kansas, Oregon, Rhode Island, South Dakota, Texas, and Wisconsin.
+West Virginia appears to be the only state with active dog racing.
 A number of states without live dog racing allow betting on simulcast dog racing.

-The American Gaming Association reports that 14 other states have casinos at racetracks: Delaware, Florida, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, and West Virginia.
+The American Gaming Association reports that 16 other states have casinos at racetracks: Arkansas, Delaware, Florida, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Nebraska, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, and West Virginia.